jsoma/lede-2022/docs/setup/install-python.md

 === ":fontawesome-brands-windows: Windows"

+    This process takes **three steps:**

-    First, we'll update pyenv to know about all of the newer versions of Python.
+    1. First, we'll update pyenv to know about all of the newer versions of Python.
 This might take a couple minutes – don't worry, it's working!
-Then we'll install the Python version we're looking for.
+    2. Then we'll install the Python version we're looking for.
+It will pop open a Window about installing Python.
+Just agree to whatever it says.
+    3. Finally, we'll use a command called "rehash" to make sure your computer notices the new Python.

+    The three commands to run one by one are:

     ```
     pyenv update
     pyenv install 3.10.3
+    pyenv rehash
     ```

-    When you run the second command, it will pop open a Window about installing Python.
-Just agree to whatever it says!

     !!! info